fish-shell/fish-shell/doc_src/tutorial.rst

 This tells you that there exists a file that starts with ``somefi``, which is useful feedback as you type.

-These colors, and many more, can be changed by running ``fish_config``, or by modifying :ref:`color variables <variables-color>` directly.
+These colors, and many more, can be changed by running ``ghoti_config``, or by modifying :ref:`color variables <variables-color>` directly.

 For example, if you want to disable (almost) all coloring::

-  fish_config theme choose none
+  ghoti_config theme choose none

 This picks the "none" theme.
 To see all themes::

-  fish_config theme show
+  ghoti_config theme show

-Just running ``fish_config`` will open up a browser interface that allows you to pick from the available themes.
+Just running ``ghoti_config`` will open up a browser interface that allows you to pick from the available themes.

 Wildcards
 ---------